ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 ### Licenses and fees for Veeam Availability Suite
 {: #shared_veeam-portal-fees}

 Veeam usage incurs on-demand charges.
-For more information, see [VMware Solutions Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).
+For more information, see [VMware Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).

 ### Backup data storage and encryption
 {: #shared_veeam-storage}

-For more information about how Veeam Availability Suite stores backups, see [How is your data stored and encrypted in the VMware Solutions Shared Veeam Availability Suite service](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-data-veeamshared).
+For more information about how Veeam Availability Suite stores backups, see [How is your data stored and encrypted in the VMware Shared Veeam Availability Suite service](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-data-veeamshared).

 ## Veeam Cloud Connect Replication
 {: #shared_veeam-cloud-connect}

 Veeam Cloud Connect Replication provides seamless replication of your workloads from on-premises to {{site.data.keyword.cloud}}.
 Use Veeam Cloud Connect as disaster recovery for failover during on-premises outages or to permanently move workloads directly to {{site.data.keyword.cloud_notm}}.

-Starting with the 4.2 release, VMware Solutions Shared virtual data centers provide Veeam Backup and Replication V11 for the Veeam Cloud Connect Replication ready-to-use service.
+For VMware Shared V4.2 and later, VMware Shared virtual data centers provide Veeam Backup and Replication V11 for the Veeam Cloud Connect Replication ready-to-use service.
 For more information about compatibility requirements between Veeam service providers and tenants, see [Product versions in Veeam Cloud Connect infrastructure](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_versions.html?ver=110){: external}.
 {: note}

 When you access Veeam Cloud Connect, **DNS name** and **Port** details are specific to the region where your virtual data center exists.